John Michell (writer): Thought

 Throughout his life, Michell's "views remained relatively static", albeit with some exceptions.
 He characterised his viewpoint as "Radical Traditionalism", which in his words was a perspective "both idealistic and rooted in common sense".

 Michell was a proponent of the Traditionalist school of esoteric thought.
 Michell was also interested in the writings of Traditionalist philosopher Julius Evola, agreeing in particular with the sentiments expressed in Evola's Revolt Against the Modern World.
 He held to the Traditionalist belief in an ancient perennial tradition found across the world, believing that this was passed on by a priesthood in accordance to divine will.
 He shared the Traditionalist attitude of anti-modernism, believing that modernity had brought about chaos, destruction of the land, and spiritual degradation.
 He believed that humanity would return to what he perceived as its natural order and enter a Golden Age.

 Screeton believed that despite his "obvious acts of liberalism", Michell also had a "right-wing streak", with Hale describing Mitchell as being "quite right-wing in many of his views".
 She thought it would be "apt" to characterise Mitchell's thought as being "third positionist" in nature.

 Angered by the idea of evolution, Michell repeatedly authored articles denouncing it as a false creation myth.
 Instead he embraced a viewpoint that Screeton referred to as "intelligent design creationism".
 Accordingly, he was particularly critical of Charles Darwin and Dawkins, lambasting the latter alongside physicist Stephen Hawking as belonging with "the disappointed Marxists, pandering politicians, pettifoggers, grievance-mongers and atheistic bishops who set the tone in modern society."
 Condemning the scientific community's view of the development of the Earth and humanity, he embraced Richard Milton's claim that the Earth was only 20,000 years old, as well as Rupert Sheldrake's idea regarding "morphogenetic fields", believing that it was these – and not biological evolution – that resulted in changes occurring within species.

-Mitchell's conception of the physical and spiritual worlds was strongly influenced by the ancient Greek philosopher Plato.
+Michell's conception of the physical and spiritual worlds was strongly influenced by the ancient Greek philosopher Plato.
 He believed that sacred geometry revealed a universal scheme in the landscape which reflected the structure of the heavens.
 His views on geometry led him to the belief that pre-industrial societies across the world respected the Earth as a living creature imbued with its own spirit, and that humans then created permanent residences for this spirit.